-• All successful wolf hunters and trappers must personally report their wolf kill within 24 hours regardless of their intent to retain possession of the hide and skull by calling the Wolf Reporting Number at 1 877-FWP-WILD (1-877-397-9453) or 406-444-0356 so that FWP can monitor harvest and quota levels.
+- All successful wolf hunters and trappers must personally report their wolf kill within 24 hours regardless of their intent to retain possession of the hide and skull by calling the Wolf Reporting Number at 1 877-FWP-WILD (1-877-397-9453) or 406-444-0356 so that FWP can monitor harvest.
 Hunters and trappers are required to provide: name, telephone number, ALS number, species, date of harvest, WMU, specific location (legal description), and sex when reporting a wolf harvest.
-When reporting a wolf harvest, it is unlawful to subscribe to or make any statement that is materially false.
+Hunters could also report their harvest online at fwp.mt.gov through myfwp. - When reporting a wolf harvest, it is unlawful to subscribe to or make any statement that is materially false.

-Wolf 24-hour Harvest Reporting...
-1-877-FWP-WILD (397-9453) or 406-444-0356 Wolf Quota Status (check the quotas) 24 hours/day, 7 days/week......800-385-7826 or 406-444-1989
+Wolf 24-hour Harvest Reporting

+1-877-FWP-WILD (397-9453) or 406-444-0356 or at fwp.mt.gov through myfwp

-- Successful hunters in backcountry areas will be allowed to report a wolf harvest within 24 hours of reaching a trailhead except in WMUs 313 and 316, backcountry areas with a quota, where successful hunters are required to report their harvest within 24 hours of taking a wolf. - A hunter or trapper that lawfully harvests a wolf and wishes to retain possession of the hide and skull, or captures a wolf that must be dispatched, is required to present the hide and skull (in an unfrozen condition) to a designated FWP employee within 10 days after harvest for the purpose of: - inspection and registration of kill - Tagging the hide.
-The hide tag must thereafter remain attached to the hide until tanned. - Any hide or skull not presented or registered to FWP personnel within 10 days of harvest is subject to confiscation. - Beginning October 1, 2020, a person licensed to hunt and authorized to possess a carcass of a wolf that requires mandatory department biological inspection may, after validating and attaching the license or tag in accordance with 87-6-411, transfer possession of all or part of that wolf to any person at any time after leaving the site of the kill, provided a statement of possession has been completed.
+- Successful hunters in backcountry areas will be allowed to report a wolf harvest within 24 hours of reaching a trailhead. - A hunter or trapper that lawfully harvests a wolf and wishes to retain possession of the hide and skull, or captures a wolf that must be dispatched, is required to present the hide and skull to a designated FWP employee within 10 days after harvest for the purpose of: - Inspection and registration of kill - Tagging the hide.
+The hide tag must thereafter remain attached to the hide until tanned. - Any hide or skull not presented or registered to FWP personnel within 10 days of harvest is subject to confiscation.

+• A person licensed to hunt and authorized to possess a carcass of a wolf that requires mandatory department biological inspection may, after validating and attaching the license or tag in accordance with 87-6-411, transfer possession of all or part of that wolf to any person at any time after leaving the site of the kill, provided a statement of possession has been completed.
 The statement of possession must be on a form prescribed by the department and signed by the licensed person and the person or persons receiving possession, and must accompany the carcass or portion of carcass presented for inspection.